LONI Usage Policy

 4. Resource Allocation Committee Members

-The current LRAC members shown in Table 4.
+The current LRAC members are shown in Table 4.

 Each member holds approval authority for their respective institution.
 The LONI Director is also a member, and holds approval authority for the LONI Management Council.Back to Top